|Total OE Seats

 The Shorewood School Board determines available Open Enrollment seats for the following school year during the month of January.
-The School Board approved the above seats at the January 12, 2021 Board Meeting.

 What is Open Enrollment?

 Open Enrollment is a State of Wisconsin program that allows parents/guardians to apply for their children to attend school districts other than the one in which they live.

 Wisconsin residents in 4K Kindergarten through Grade 12 may apply to participate in Open Enrollment.
 Students in pre-kindergarten may participate only in limited circumstances; parents/guardians should call their resident school district administrator to find out if their preschool-aged children qualify.

 |Parents/guardians must submit applications to the Department of Public Instruction website here, and may apply to up to three (3) different nonresident school districts during the application period.
 The application period typically begins on the first Monday of February and continues through the end of April, for seats in the next school year.
 Parents/guardians must complete an application for each child.
 Late or early applications will not be accepted for any reason.

 Paper application forms may be obtained after December 15 from the Department of Public Instruction website here, but the portal to apply online will only be open during the application period.